pymc-devs/pymc-examples/myst_nbs/variational_inference/gaussian-mixture-model-advi.myst.md

 plt.ylim(-6, 6)
 ```

-For ADVI with mini-batch, put theano tensor on the observed variable of the ObservedRV.
+For ADVI with mini-batch, put aesara tensor on the observed variable of the ObservedRV.
 The tensor will be replaced with mini-batches.
 Because of the difference of the size of mini-batch and whole samples, the log-likelihood term should be appropriately scaled.
 To tell the log-likelihood term, we need to give ObservedRV objects ('minibatch_RVs' below) where mini-batch is put.
 Also we should keep the tensor ('minibatch_tensors').

 ```{code-cell} ipython3
 minibatch_size = 200